-On April 1st 2020, the duo cooked the first-ever Heart of Dinner #LovingChinatown hot lunches for those most vulnerable around Manhattan's Chinatown area, with a focus on providing care and essential nourishment for the low-income and homebound elders.
+On April 1st 2020, the pair cooked the first-ever Heart of Dinner #LovingChinatown hot lunches for those most vulnerable around Manhattan's Chinatown area, with a focus on providing care and essential nourishment for the low-income and homebound elders.
 Documenting and sharing their on-the-grounds work on social media through posts and livestreams, the couple sparked a movement that snowballed into the support of a rapidly growing community of donors, community partners, volunteers, and independent business partners.
 Within a mere several weeks, the duo were able to expand the operations from a Chinatown-focused relief efforts to reach Elderly recipients living throughout Lower Manhattan, Queens, and Brooklyn.
-In the months since inception, their volunteer network has gone national, and with the tremendous support from donors, in-kind donors, distribution partners, restaurant partners, and volunteers, the love-powered initiative provided over 100,000 meals in January 2022 and reached Elderly living all throughout Manhattan, Queens, and Brooklyn.
+In the months since inception, their volunteer network grew globally, and with the tremendous support from donors, distribution partners, restaurant partners, and volunteers, the love-powered initiative scaled to provide over 100,000 meals in January 2022 and reached Elderly living all throughout Manhattan, Queens, and Brooklyn.
 The organization has been lauded by Time, Vogue, NBC and ABC News, Ellen, WSJ and Fortune, and they’ve been named Glamour Women of the Year.